 Types of Startup Costs

-Of course different businesses will have different costs when they are starting up so we have attempted to think of all the different types of start up expenses you may encounter whether they be running costs of the operation or once off capital costs for purchasing assets.
+Different types of businesses will have different costs when they are starting up.
+We have therefore attempted to think of all the different types of start up expenses you may encounter whether they be running costs of the operation or once off capital costs for purchasing assets.

-There are two basic type of cost you'll incur - fixed costs and variable costs and these are used to estimate and plan your break-even analysis point.
+There are two basic types of cost you'll incur - fixed costs and variable costs and these are used to estimate and plan your break-even point analysis.

 Types of Fixed Costs